dwgan/page/_research/robotic.md

 order: 2
 ---

 This area is my major direction that I done at STMicroelectronics.
+Which is targeting to promote new technologies based on ST ecosystem.

 As a System Application Engineer at ST,  I am focusing on develop the solution for **smart industrial** area using ST product.